pratikpd00/mandelbrot-set/lib/escapeTime/benchmark/README.md

 CMakePresets.json contains a preset called x64-benchmark.
 It can be accessed in Visual Studio as a build configuration.

 ### Run the executable
-After building the benchmark code, Benchmark.exe times the CUDA kernal, C++ function call using CUDA, and the sequential function using the command line arguments that you apply.
+After building the benchmark code, use Benchmark.exe to time the CUDA kernel, C++ function call using CUDA, and the sequential function.
 The call is as follows:

 ```